kryptonmlt/securecredit/README.md

 ## Closing Remarks:
 Given more time there are more things I could have done example;
 * Controller mocking, for in-depth tests
-* Encrypting credit card number using random secret and not storing it in same database
+* Encrypting credit card number using random secret and not storing it in a different database
 * Use MySQL instead of HSQL
 * Use Spring OAuth instead of the basic Spring Security